magnusmel/evaluation-guide/content/evaluation-guide/enterprise-capabilities/platform-architecture.md

 ## 1 What Are the Key Components of the Mendix Platform Architecture? {#key-components}

 The Mendix Platform is a completely integrated application platform-as-a-service (aPaaS) offering for designing, building, deploying, and managing enterprise apps.
 The platform is accessible to developers and administrators through the Developer Portal, which provides access to apps as well as services for requirements management, development, and deployment in the operation and administration of apps and app services.
 The platform includes both Mendix Studio Pro and Mendix Studio as well as the [Mendix App Store/Marketplace](https://appstore.home.mendix.com/index3.html) that features hundreds of publicly available building blocks to speed up development.
-The Mendix App Store can be configured for private use as well, so that apps and building blocks can be shared across your organization.
+The Mendix App Store/Marketplace can be configured for private use as well, so that apps and building blocks can be shared across your organization.
 The platform features online collaboration among users through the Developer Portal, Mendix app, and Mendix Studio and Mendix Studio Pro.

 The below diagram provides an overview of the key components of the Mendix Platform.